 Jeana Dunlap is an urbanist, strategist, recovering economist, advisor and facilitator based in Louisville, Kentucky.
 She was awarded a 2019 Loeb Fellowship at the Harvard Graduate School of Design (GSD) where she explored community centered design, urban planning and social impact investment strategies like Opportunity Zones.
 Jeana’s local government experience includes working on affordable housing finance, public infrastructure and place-based strategies for neighborhood improvement.
 In 2017 she partnered with local advocacy organizations to facilitate he Redlining Louisville Community Dialogue series that shed light on the history and current impacts of past and present forms of redlining practices.
 Jeana believes that both changing mindsets and facilitating change through the built environment are paramount to achieving vibrant communities.
 Her efforts ultimately seek to instill confidence and build greater capacity among those residing within and committed to serving distressed neighborhoods.

-Amanda Fuller came to Louisville from Madison, WI, where she and her husband were members and/or workers at three different food co-ops.
-In Louisville she has been an active member of the Food in Neighbor- hoods group since 2009, and operated an urban agriculture and com- posting non-profit (Breaking New Grounds) for three years.
+Amanda Fuller (Treasurer) came to Louisville from Madison, WI, where she and her husband were members and/or workers at three different food co-ops.
+In Louisville she has been an active member of the Food in Neighborhoods group since 2009, and operated an urban agriculture and composting non-profit (Breaking New Grounds) for three years.
 Amanda bought vacant lots in 2013 to start Lots of Food, an urban market garden & orchard in west Louisville.
-As an urban grower, Amanda has relation- ships with fellow growers, local restaurants and other produce buyers, and was part of Louisville Grows’ Urban Growers Cooperative for its two seasons.
-She also advocates for food justice and food sovereignty as a board member of Sustainable Agriculture of Louisville, growing staple crops of corn, beans and squash to educate and build community around local food.
-Amanda served as a Peace Corps volunteer in Para- guay for three years and holds an MS in Environmental Studies from the UW-Madison.
-She currently works as the Executive Director of the Kentucky Academy of Science and is a current LACE board member.
+As an Urban Agriculture Coalition member, Amanda has relationships with fellow growers, local restaurants and other produce buyers.
+She has been growing staple crops of corn, beans and squash with Sustainable Agriculture of Louisville, to educate and build community around local food.
+Amanda served as a Peace Corps volunteer in Paraguay for three years and holds an MS in Environmental Studies from the UW-Madison.
+She currently works as the Executive Director of the Kentucky Academy of Science.

 Jamie Huddleston also known as Yahyah is Louisville’s very own vegan Chef.
 A vegan 16 years now, she aims to implement healthy organic meals in the homes of the west and abroad.
 Previously Jamie was a culinary instructor and head chef of Common Table for a year.